Completely forgot to tell you about my Instagram account, follow me at @oliveiracatarina.

 A time where Shalom Harlow was in the middle of two machines spraying tint over her white dress ( Alexander Mcqueen S/S 99), where we could see campaigns full of smiley faces/models ( Drew Barrymore Miu Miu S/S 95 campaign) or where Anna Wintour dressed Michaela in jeans because she was too fat for a Lacroix ( Vogue cover November 1988).
 Times where there was only a group of photographers documenting what was really happening in this industry and not the circus around it.
 A beautiful time where this wasn't an industry for the silly ones but for the good and talented.

-But I'm convinced that we are getting there again yet slowly, because we are realizing the overdose that you're going through right now.
+But I'm convinced that we are getting there again yet slowly, because we are realizing the overdose that we're going through right now.

 Jacket- J.W Anderson | Top- COS | Skirt- Absolutribut | Boots- Topshop Unique | Bag- Zara